Real models for the framed little $n$-disks operads

 \end{lemma} \begin{proof} We can use the argument of \cite[Lemma 2.2]{KFeynman}, which we reproduce here for completeness, and to verify that it also works in the equivariant setting.
 Number the black point as 3, and denote by $\alpha_{ij}$ the propagator between points $i$ and $j$, where $i,j\in \{1,2,3\}$.
 The form above is then obtained as a fiber integral, integrating out point 3,

 Note that we have chosen our propagator (anti-)invariantly under the inversion, hence $\alpha_{ij}=(-1)^n\alpha_{ji}$.
 Now apply an inversion through the midpoint between points 1 and 2 to the integration variable, i.e., reflect the position of point 3 at that midpoint.
-As is quickly verified, this change of variables sends out integral to
+As is quickly verified using assertion (1) of Lemma \ref{lem:prop properties}, this change of variables transforms our integral into

 In the last equality we have used that the two forms are of degree $n-1$.
 It follows that the integral equals minus itself and is hence zero. \end{proof}

 Similarly, one shows the following: